ezsystems/requirements/DX/Docker/README.md

 ### Bonus
 The feature MAY:
-- Be able to deploy also to Platform.sh using as much as the same tools as possible
+- Find ways to reuse parts of Docker configuration with Platform.sh configuration, and try to keep them somewhat in sync

-## M3: Migration for database and binary content
+## M3: Migration for database and binary content for Deployments

 ### Firm
 The feature MUST: